slowjams/Pro-ASP.NET-Core-Identity/0-Auth-Source Code.md

             context.Features.Set<IHttpAuthenticationFeature>(authFeatures);
             context.Features.Set<IAuthenticateResultFeature>(authFeatures);  // <------------cache the result so that it could be used by PolicyEvaluator later when there is extra
                                                                              // AuthenticationScheme specified on endpoints as [Authorize( AuthenticationSchemes = "xxx, yyy")]
-                                                                             // so that the default scheme's authentication won't run again unnecessarily
+                                                                             // so that the default scheme's authentication won't run again unnecessarily, check pe flag
          }
       }